delfick/extended-mypy-django-plugin/docs/api/primer.rst

 * It doesn't communicate to readers the intention of ``model_cls`` (any concrete model of ``MyAbstractModel``).
-* It fails if some of the concrete models are in apps that may or may not be installed in the Django ``INSTALLED_APPS`` setting, or may even be conditionally available to import at all.
+* Knowing the full set of concrete models depends on knowing what Django apps are available and including in the ``INSTALLED_APPS`` Django setting.

 The fundamental part of the solution proposed by this extension to ``django-stubs`` is to instead say: